pcx436/soft-dev-group-code/liveChat/README.md

   - partials: includes the header and footer pages.

 ## server.js contents
-The `server.js` file is the beef of the server.
+The `server.js` file is the core of the server.
 There are, as of this commit, 3 main parts.
 - One manages the homepage
 - One manages HTTP GET on the login page
 - One manages HTTP POST on the login page (user attempting to login)